 Probably the most overlooked of the attractions near Houston, this place is the ideal space to chill.
 With perfect weather, it is much quieter and less crowded versus Dripping Springs, Fredericksburg and the likes and is replete with hiking and fishing, kayaking and swimming in the Colorado River.
 The crystal clear lake, the homey lodges on one side, the breeze off the lake, the sizzling of the skillet at the campsite, a late night swimming opportunity and lots of more fun awaits you at Inks.

-Campsites (ranging from basic to 50-amp RV sites) are available and so are cabins to rent.
+Campsites (ranging from basic to 50-amp RV sites) are available and so are nearby lake cabins to rent.